 We handle all Social Security Disability Insurance (SSDI) claims and appeals on a contingency fee basis.
 The percentage amount we charge is based on the amount of money you recover for your claim.
 We offer a free consultation to discuss the circumstances of your disability or injury.

 Learn more about SSDI at these information pages:

 - Social Security for people 55 years and older

 - What is supplemental security income (SSI)

 Learn more about Social Security for 55 and older.
-We represent clients in communities throughout the Greater Northern Pittsburgh metro region and throughout Pennsylvania and Ohio.
-Call us toll free at 1-800-777-4081 or contact us by e-mail to arrange a free consultation with an experienced Pittsburgh PTSD lawyer today.
+Our Pittsburgh social security disability lawyers represent clients in communities throughout the Greater Northern Pittsburgh metro region and throughout Pennsylvania and Ohio.
+Call us toll-free at 1-800-777-4081 or contact us by e-mail to arrange a free consultation with an experienced Pittsburgh PTSD lawyer today.